Safe & Peaceful Communities

 -90% of all mediation cases supported by the CHD mediation panels reach a positive resolution at a fraction of the cost.

-When communication breaks down between disputing individuals or groups, the situation can escalate, often leading to expensive legal action or even violence.
-Center for Human Development offers an alternative path for struggling parties.
+-When communication breaks down between disputing individuals or groups, the situation can escalate, often leading to expensive legal action or even violence.
+Center for Human Development offers an alternative path to our program participants.